CoderByBlood/solos/README.md

 };

 /**
- * Lifecycle function name for processing the request.
+ * Lifecycle function for processing the request.
  * This call must send a response to the client.
 A response can be sent using any means that
  * express supports including template engines.
 If a response is not sent, solos sends a 405 to
  * the client.